nanomsg/nng/docs/ref/migrate/nng1.md

 detection (and possibly avoidance of extra allocations) of oversize messages, before bringing them into the socket itself.

+The default value for [`NNG_OPT_RECVMAXSZ`] changed from unlimited to 1 GiB.
+Applications that need to receive larger messages must opt in by setting this option explicitly, or by configuring `NNG_RECVMAXSZ_DEFAULT` at build time.
+Setting the option to zero restores unlimited behavior.
+On 64-bit platforms, values above 4 GiB can be configured up to the 60-bit message size limit, but they are not compatible with 32-bit peers.

+> [!CAUTION]
+> Applications should set [`NNG_OPT_RECVMAXSZ`] to the smallest practical value
+> for their message format, especially when accepting traffic from remote peers.
+> Larger values increase exposure to denial-of-service attacks from peers that
+> claim very large message sizes.

 The `NNG_OPT_TCP_BOUND_PORT` port is renamed to just [`NNG_OPT_BOUND_PORT`], and is available for listeners using transports based on either TCP or UDP.